Nearshoring vs. Offshoring: The importance of buffer stocks for flexible production processes – Image: Xpert.Digital

 Lower cost savings

-Wage and operating costs are often higher than in typical offshoring countries, which limits the savings potential.
+Wage and operating costs are often higher than in typical offshoring countries, which limits the potential for savings.

 Limited access to resources

-Not all nearshoring countries have the same resources or skilled workers as established offshoring destinations.
+Not all nearshoring countries have the same resources or skilled workforce as established offshoring destinations.

 Infrastructure differences